MrAmadis/Embed-This/README.md

 - pychalk

 After this, open the bot file in an IDE or text editor and input your token and desired role.

+As chalk is used, using Windows' CMD will not be recommended.
+If you're on a UNIX based OS the bash console works fine.
+To see the pretty colours in Windows, download and install ConEmu and use that as your terminal.